The Great Commission: Suggestion or command?

 4. How did many Protestant Reformers in the sixteenth and seventeenth centuries approach evangelism?
 What was wrong with their approach?

 5. What is the significance of the definition of "nations" in the Bible?
-How should shape our understanding of Acts 1:8 as a charge to evangelize the world?
+How should this shape our understanding of Acts 1:8 as a charge to evangelize the world?

 These two 500-word mini-essays on a world missions Bible passage were two of over three dozen articles in the "Heart of God" series published in Engage, magazine.
 That series explores what the Bible says about missions.